JorTro/PFE_Blockchain/README.md

-# PFE_Blockchain
 *** Projet de Fin d'Etudes ***

-INTRO...
-Author...
-...
+Imane El_Bagdouri
+Jordan Troesch

 I. Build the project

-	- Configure your work environment with a stable version of Java, Eclipse, and Maven.
+	- Configure your work environment with a stable version of Java, Maven, and Dropwizard.
 	- Follow the installation of Woleet.io api : https://github.com/woleet/woleet-openapi-java-client
 	- Import our project in a new Maven repository
 	- Configure your Build Path